 The WG agrees that there can be significant differences between the consequences of Publication of a customer’s details in the public WHOIS system compared to Disclosure of the same details to a single third party Requester.
 Specifically, the WG agrees that there may be a greater need for safeguards to ensure customer protection with respect to Publication than with respect to Disclosure.
 The WG therefore recommends that accredited P/P service providers should indicate clearly in their terms of service when they are referring to Publication requests (and their consequences) and when to Disclosure requests (and their consequences).
 The WG further recommends that accredited P/P service providers expressly include a provision in their terms of service explaining the meaning and consequences of Publication.

 The WG notes that several providers currently include in their terms of service or other published policies provisions pursuant to which the provider may Disclose or Publish a customer’s details, or suspend or terminate service to a customer.
 Possible circumstances include where action is required by legal process such as court orders, subpoenas, or warrants, by ICANN Consensus Policy or by Registry requirements.
 Occasions also may arise in the course of resolving third party claims involving the domain name or its uses, including where necessary to protect property or rights, the safety of the public or any person, or to prevent or stop activity that may be illegal or unethical.
 Without mandating that such specific provisions be included in an accredited provider’s terms of service, the WG nonetheless recommends that accredited providers should indicate clearly in their terms of service the specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated.
-Accredited P/P service providers should also include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.
+In making this recommendation, the WG noted the changes to be introduced to the IRTP in 2016.
+These changes mean that disabling proxy services would result in the underlying customer becoming the registrant of record, as Section C.1.2 of the IRTP requires a registrar to impose a 60-day inter-registrar transfer lock following a Change of Registrant.
+The WG also recommends that accredited P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location such as the provider’s own website) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.

 The WG further recommends that, in deciding whether or not to comply with a Disclosure or Publication request, providers not mandate that the Requester must have first made a Relay request.